Ambrotd/PasswordPwn/readme.md

 ### Usage

-It accept one or more passwords using the parameter -p or --passwords
+It accepts one or more passwords using the parameter -p or --passwords

 Example: ``python3 PasswdPwn.py -p mypass1 mypass2``